IRobL/myblog/_posts/2020-07-02-lemons-fishes-claritin.markdown

 Anyway, my solution is to do 32 oz of coffee mon - fri; on saturday do 1 cup of kruig; and on Sunday, zero coffee and tons of naps.
 This makes it so Monday, Tuesday and Wednesday are guaranteed to be pretty productive, even late into the day.

 ###### Foods
 I'm taking chewable Claratin in the morning (for fish allergy) and eating salmon every Tuesday, Thrs, and Sun.
+I'm drinking Orange Juice after work to backpedal from Coffee in the evenings.

 ###### Work Habits
 I've also switched back to workoholism, which replaces all vide-gaming that isn't purely socially purposed (I'm taking a break from the house project).